One of the most potent icons in loyalist muraling is Eddie The Trooper.

 2014 Fountain (Londonderry) Eddie – on horseback.

-In 2016, the original (Waterside) Eddie was recreated (though the Grim Reaper was included) in a computer-generated laminated plastic.
+In 2016, the original (Waterside) Eddie was recreated (this time with Grim Reaper included) in a computer-generated image on laminated plastic.
 Almost immediately, however, the mural began falling apart.

 It was replaced with this smaller board: